 Xylitol is 70% as sweet as sugar.
 But it does have a higher GI than erythritol.
 Xylitol ranks as a 12.
 Xylitol comes from xylose which is naturally found in birch bark.
 Xylitol is brought about through a process called hydrogenating.
 Hydrogenating is when a compound is treated with hydrogen.
 The process of hydrogenating is questionable to some, but Xylitol has not produced any of the side effects elements of the hydrogenating process might cause.

-The side effects Xylitol does cause are:
+Possible side effects of Xylitol are:

 Another side effect of xylitol does not affect humans.
 Xylitol is toxic to animals, especially dogs (Boldt, 2017).

-Maltitol is considered one of the least beneficial of the sugar alcohols Though it has not calories, it’s GI is 35.
+Maltitol is considered one of the least beneficial of the sugar alcohols Though it has no calories, it’s GI is 35.
 Maltitol like Xylitol goes through the process of hydrogenating.
 Maltitol comes maltose, which is obtained from starch.

 Maltitol also has similar side effects to its kin; namely, stomach pains.